zxqx/toasty/README.md

 # mk-toasty
-Make the Mortal Kombat toasty guy pop out on your site or web app.
+Make the Mortal Kombat toasty guy pop out on your site

 ## Installation